syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/keytip.md

 You can use the `showKeyTips` method to shown the keytips dynamically.

-In order to show specific keytips, pass the key string as an argument in the `showKeyTips` method.
+In order to show specific keytips, pass the key string as an argument in the `showKeyTips('H')` method.

 ### Hide keytips

-You can remove the keytips dynamically using the `hideKeyTips` method in the Ribbon.
+You can use the `hideKeyTips` method in Ribbon to remove the keytips dynamically.
 This will remove all the visible keytips.

 ## Guidelines for adding keytips